13-year-old dies after fall from hotel balcony, police say - NewsBreak

 CHAPEL HILL, N.C. ( WNCN ) — Police are investigating the death of a teenager who fell two floors from a balcony at a hotel in North Carolina on Saturday night.

-The incident was reported just before 11 p.m. at the Graduate Hotel, according to a news release from Chapel Hill police.OKC family stunned after 11-year-old’s sudden death
+The incident was reported just before 11 p.m. at the Graduate Hotel, according to a news release from Chapel Hill police.Ivan Reitman, ‘Ghostbusters’ producer, director, dies at 75

 A 13-year-old, who was not immediately identified, fell from a balcony inside the hotel, police said.